TDT4290-group2/backend/README.md

 This project requires .NET 9.0.x for development

 ## Setup
+The simplest way to run the full HealthTech application is from the [frontend repository](https://github.com/TDT4290-group2/frontend). **These are instructions for running the backend separately**.

 The are two ways of running the backend; in docker or outside docker.
 The simplest is in docker.
 For development, it is recommended to run outside docker. **No matter which approach, you still need docker installed on your machine to run the database.**

 ### Running backend in Docker